 Object Identification for Correct and Mispronounced Words

 We first calculated the meta-analytic effect for infants’ ability to identify objects when hearing correctly pronounced labels.
 The variance-weighted meta-analytic effect size Hedges’ g was 0.916 (SE = 0.122) which was significantly different from zero (CI [0.676, 1.156], p < .001).
 This is a small to medium effect size (according to the criteria set by Mills-Smith, Spangler, Panneton, & Fritz, 2015).
 That the effect size is significantly above zero suggests that when presented with the correctly pronounced label, infants tended to fixate on the corresponding object.
-Although the publication bias present in our analysis of funnel plot asymmetry suggests that the effect size Hedges’ g may be overestimated for object identification in response to correctly pronounced words, the p-curve results and a CI lower bound of 0.68, which is substantially above zero, together suggest that this result is somewhat robust.
+Although the publication bias present in our analysis of funnel plot asymmetry suggests that the effect size may be overestimated for object identification in response to correctly pronounced words, the p-curve results and a CI lower bound of 0.68, which is substantially above zero, together suggest that this result is somewhat robust.
 In other words, we are confident that the true population mean lies above zero for object recognition of correctly pronounced words.

 We then calculated the meta-analytic effect for object identification in response to mispronounced words.
 In this case, the variance-weighted meta-analytic effect size Hedges’ g was 0.249 (SE = 0.06) which was also significantly different from zero (CI [0.132, 0.366], p < .001).
 This is considered a small effect size (Mills-Smith et al., 2015), but significantly above zero, which suggests that even when presented with a mispronounced label, infants fixated the correct object.
-In other words, infants are able to resolve mispronunciations, a key skill in language processing We again note the publication bias (which was smaller in this condition), and the possibility that the effect size Hedges’ g may be overestimated.
+In other words, infants are able to resolve mispronunciations, a key skill in language processing.
+We again note the publication bias (which was smaller in this condition), and the possibility that the effect size may be overestimated.
 But, as the p-curve indicated evidential value, we are confident in the overall pattern, namely that infants fixate the target even after hearing a mispronounced label.

 Mispronunciation Sensitivity Meta-Analytic Effect